-The graded solutions will be returned and students should be able to find them in a file cabinet in the Finance department.
-I will post the grade and the solution for each problem set on CANVAS.
+The graded solutions will be returned via CANVAS.
+I will post the solution for each problem set on CANVAS.
 Please find me if you feel there are any potential grading errors within two weeks of the problem set's due date.
 It's unfair to consider any inquiries afterwards.